d-kleine/Computer-Vision/README.md

 This repository contains code exercises and materials for Udacity's [Computer Vision Nanodegree](https://www.udacity.com/course/computer-vision-nanodegree--nd891) program.
 It consists of tutorial notebooks that demonstrate, or challenge you to complete, various computer vision applications and techniques.
 These notebooks depend on a number of software packages to run, and so, we suggest that you create a local environment with these dependencies by following the instructions below.

+**Computer vision capabilities for various applications such as image and video processing, autonomous vehicle navigation, medical diagnostics, and smartphone apps, etc.**

+*Project 1: Facial Keypoint Detection*

+Basics of Computer Vision and image processing:
+* Extract important features from image data
+* Apply deep learning techniques to classification tasks

+*Project 2: Automatic Image Captioning*

+Combine CNN and RNN networks to create an auto caption application:
+* Split complex deep learning models into two components: a CNN that converts an input image into a set of features, and an RNN that converts those features into a rich, descriptive language

+*Project 3: Landmark Detection & Tracking*

+Locate objects and track them over time:
+* Feature detection and keypoint descriptors to create a map of the environment using SLAM (simultaneous localization and mapping)
+* Implement robust methods for tracking an object over time using elements of probability, motion models, and linear algebra

 # Configure and Manage Your Environment with Anaconda

 Per the Anaconda [docs](http://conda.pydata.org/docs):